ThomasFinnern/apiByCurlHtml/README.md

 WIP 2025.07.22

-*.php scripts to load *.html file for curl calls like in PHP Storm *.tsk files are used to define the task and their options
+*.php scripts to load *.http files for curl calls like in PHP Storm *.tsk files are used to define the task and their options

 For example a external call issues a HTTP get on RSGallery2 API URL:
-In the task file *.tsk the command and parameter for the call is defined.
-For example the Joomla user token, the API path and the base url.
+In the task file *.tsk the command and parameter for the call is defined as Joomla user token, the API path and the base url.

-The CurlApi_HttpCallCmd.php can now be called with -f *.tsk the file and it will issue the call.
+The CurlApi_HttpCallCmd.php can now be called with -f *.tsk file and it will issue the call.
 More examples see src/curl_tasks_tsk

 ##  curl tasks supported